julienba/invaders/README.md

 2. In my test file I use the alias `sut` for [System under test](https://en.wikipedia.org/wiki/System_under_test)

-While I like these conventions, I'm not attached to them either.
+While I like these conventions, I'm not too attached to them either.

 ## License